Jordan-Lee-Entertainment/elixire/docs/managing.md

 This script runs through your database to process information about your elixi.re instance.
 Since we are GDPR compliant, we show two types of statistics: public and private.
-You should not disclose any private statistics to anyone other than your development team, as doing so is a violation of the GDPR .
+You should not disclose any private statistics to anyone other than your development team, as doing so is a violation of the GDPR.
 Private statistics exist to determine the quality of service (e.g too many files, image folder getting big, etc).